 Download PDF (29 KB)

-If you cannot find your product or have a question about REACH, please contact our Product Information Center in the U.S. or send an inquiry to our REACH Team.
+If you cannot find your product or have a question about REACH, please contact our Quality Europe team or send an inquiry to our REACH Team.
 Additional information is also available through our REACH Frequently Asked Questions (FAQ).

 We plan to complete the registration of all our products from the lists above in accordance with the schedule provided by the legislation.
 There is a possibility that despite our efforts, supply conditions could change between now and the 2018 registration deadline, resulting in some products not being registered as currently planned.
 Please be assured that, in such an event, we will try to provide a warning as early as possible in order to manage an orderly transition to an alternative Air Products product.